haera/HACS408E/content/schedule/week-07/lab-1.md

 1. Try to filter the process monitor output for just the sample
 2. What else can be inferred about its behavior?

-### Open the sample in Ghidra

-Try opening the sample in Ghidra.
-We won't attempt an in-depth analysis yet.
-Instead, you should look for hints of what the malware might be doing without examining the decompilation.

-1. What are the programs imports and exports?
-What do they imply about the malware's functionality?
-2. What strings does the binary contain?
-Might any of them serve as signatures?

 {{% /steps %}}